equinor/res2df/docs/usage/nnc.rst

 nnc
 ---

-nnc will extract Non-Neighbour-Connections from your Eclipse grid as pairs of *ijk* indices together with their associated transmissibilities.
+nnc will extract Non-Neighbour-Connections from your grid as pairs of *ijk* indices together with their associated transmissibilities.

 See also the :doc:`trans` module, which can extract all transmissibilities, not only